The Best Herbs for SIBO Treatment

 The study found a notable difference in side effects between the two groups.
 In the Rifaximin group, 9% experienced diarrhea.
 In the herbal therapy group, only 1% experienced diarrhea.

-On the contrary, taking antibiotics can lead to an increase in opportunistic infections such as C. difficule because antibiotics increase bacterial resistance.
+On the contrary, taking antibiotics can lead to an increase in infections such as C. difficule because antibiotics increase bacterial resistance.
 Increased bacterial resistance can cause an unbalanced gut with more unhealthy than healthy bacteria.

 Why Not Antibiotics?